Morocco: Sustainable Community Design

 Architecture Program Brief

-The pinnacle project of the 2017 program is a design build project that will directly benefit the inhabitants of the rural region of Zawiya Ahansal, Morocco.
-Students from Montana State University have been invited for the ninth year in a row by the Atlas Cultural Foundation to design and build a community project.
+The pinnacle project of program is a design build project that will directly benefit the inhabitants of the rural region of Zawiya Ahansal, Morocco.
+Students from Montana State University have been invited by the Atlas Cultural Foundation to design and build a community project.
 The project will provide the villages with a sustainable, traditional, and modern design solution for a pressing community need.

 For additional information about this program, contact: